lmgibson/text2ThingsToDo/README.md

 # How to Use

+To use the program you will need to spin up a free-tier Azure Cognitive Services Computer Vision resource.
 Currently, you can use the program at the command line.
-Download hte code contained in src and simply run:
+Download the code contained in src and simply run:

 ```
 python src/processText.py '/path/to/your/imageFile'